praddyum/Praddy2009/README.md

 <img align="right" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" height=300 width=300/>

 #### A little about me...
-I'm an **Undergrad Student🎓 [@KIIT](https://kiit.ac.in/)** pursuing CSSE.
 I love to explore new technologies and leverage them to solve real-life problems.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.